codymauro/APOD-API-Test/docs/params.md

 Combine params as needed (e.g., date with thumbs=true to include 'thumbnail_url' for videos if media_type='video').
 Note: The 'hd' param is deprecated and ignored; 'hdurl' appears automatically if a high-resolution image is available.

-For additional params, review NASA’s include Query Parameters chart.
+For additional params, see the table below:

 | Parameter | Type | Default | Description |
 | :---- | :---- | :---- | :---- |